maltehueckstaedt/cf_w/README.md

 ## Overview

-The Chernoff-Faces are a collective of artists, musicians, designers and datascientists.
+The _chernoff faces_ are a collective of artists, musicians, designers and data-scientists.
 Their productions are mainly limited to the digital space.
-In order to generate adequate presentation possibilities, the chernoff faces are building their own website.
+In order to generate adequate self-presentation possibilities, the _chernoff faces_ are building their own website.
 The local repository is used for version control and development of the website.
 External help is always welcome.

 ## Installation